 Organizing Your Parents’ Estate Plan

-Whether your parents are enjoying their retirement or are just beginning to wind down, they may require some help to get their finances organized.
+Whether your parents are enjoying their retirement or are just beginning to wind down, they may require your help when preparing their estate plan.
 Many aging parents are concerned with being a burden on their loved ones and are often afraid of asking for help.
 By offering to help them out, you probably are alleviating a lot of their stress while decreasing your responsibilities when they eventually pass away.
 Below is a list of questions to get your parents started:

 - Where are the wills located or how do I locate them?